sivakumarchennai100/Docker-Zero-to-Hero/README.md

 ## What is a container ?

-A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
-A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.
+- A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

-Ok, let me make it easy !!!
+- A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

-A container is a bundle of Application, Application libraries required to run your application and the minimum system dependencies.
+- A container is a bundle of Application, Application libraries required to run your application and the minimum system dependencies.
 ![Screenshot 2023-02-07 at 7 18 10 PM](https://user-images.githubusercontent.com/43399466/217262726-7cabcb5b-074d-45cc-950e-84f7119e7162.png)

 ## Containers vs Virtual Machine